crestonpta/ptawebsite/src/pages/about/pta-board-members.md

 ### **DEI Chair**

 **VACANT,** We're actively recruiting for this role so please join us at any point during the school year.
-Contact Jenna to get involved: president@crestonschoolpta.org
+Contact president@crestonschoolpta.org with interest.

 !["You belong in PTA" graphic.](/img/pta-creates-supports-amplifies-tw.png)